isomerpages/ttsh-sgtrauma/pages/terms-of-use.md

 ### Data Collection Acknowledgment

-By using our services or agreeing to terms during registration, you consent to our collection and use of personal data in line with the **Personal Data Protection Act 2012**.
-For details, visit our [Privacy Policy](#).
+By using our services or agreeing to terms during registration, you consent to our collection and use of personal data in line with the **Personal Data Protection Act (PDPA)**.
+For details, visit our Privacy Policy.

 * * *